samiyaalizaidi/Image-Classification-with-RPi/README.md

 The model was trained using TensorFlow and Keras on Google Colab.
 It's a custom model consisting of 4 convolutional layers and 3 dense layers.
 Max pooling was also used after every convolutional layer.

 #### Cats and Dogs Classification
 The dataset used for training consisted of images of cats and dogs.
 It was split into training, validation, and test subsets with a ratio of 60\%-15\%-25\% using `sklearn.model_selection.train_test_split()` function.
-Total 10,000 images were used, with 5000 images of cats and 5000 images of dogs.
+A total of 10,000 images were used, with 5000 images of cats and 5000 images of dogs.
 After splitting the data, there were
 <ul>
     <li>6500 images in the training set</li>
     <li>1506 images in the validation set</li>